How to Recover Deleted Files using Windows File Recovery

 Parameter or switch | Description | Supported modes |

 Source-drive: | The drive from where files have been deleted.
-Must not be same drive as recovery drive. | All |
+Must not be the same drive as the recovery drive. | All |

 Destination-drive: | The drive where files are stored after you recover deleted files.
-Must not be same as source drive. | All |
+Must not be the same as the source drive. | All |

 /r | Windows File Recovery will use Segment mode, which examines File Record Segments (FRS). | Segment |